fpom/badass/README.md

    set of tests
  * final assessment on extended test
  * copy/paste detection between projects
- * a library of standard tests on source code and `strace` log
+ * a library of standard tests on source code and `strace` logs

 ## Licence